 This doesn’t just have to be for babies.
 Stick an uncooked spaghetti into a piece of play-doh so it is able to stand straight up, do this for all the colors you want.

 Then let your toddler sort the fruit loops by placing like colors on each piece of spaghetti.
 If you have the colors you can even stick each piece of spaghetti to a different color play-doh and that will tell your toddler what color to put on each piece of spaghetti.

 10. Balls In A Box

 Grab one of your old amazon boxes or even a laundry basket will work.
-Grab every ball in your house and watch your toddler learn coordination by throwing the different sized balls in the box (don’t do near a window).
+Get every ball in your house and watch your toddler learn coordination by throwing the different sized balls in the box.
+WARNING: DO NOT DO NEAR A WINDOW!

 11. Giant Box Art